datanav/docs/technical/salesforce-superoffice.rst

      - "string"

-Salesforce Quote to Superoffice Quotealternative
+Salesforce Quote to SuperOffice Quotealternative
 ------------------------------------------------
-Every Salesforce Quote will be synchronized with a Superoffice Quotealternative.
+Every Salesforce Quote will be synchronized with a SuperOffice Quotealternative.

-Once a link between a Salesforce Quote and a Superoffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Quote and a SuperOffice Quotealternative is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Quote and a Superoffice Quotealternative:
+The following properties are synchronized between a Salesforce Quote and a SuperOffice Quotealternative:

 .. list-table::
    :header-rows: 1

    * - Salesforce Quote Property
-     - Superoffice Quotealternative Property
+     - SuperOffice Quotealternative Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - Description
      - Name
      - "string"